5 ways to protect your children from the common cold

 Another weapon in the cold-fighting arsenal for mums and dads could be Nature’s Own Garlic plus C, Horseradish, Fenugreek and Marshmallow, which may also support immunity when taken regularly.

 Always read the label.
-Use only as directed.
-If symptoms persist see your healthcare professional.
+Follow the directions for use.
+If symptoms persist, talk to your health professional.
 Vitamin supplements should not replace a balanced diet.

 (2) As for (1).